Briefing · 01/05/2026

 In many enterprise workflows, the bottleneck has shifted from model capability to integration, governance, and process literacy.

-That is why AI governance cannot just be a permission wall.
-Frameworks like the NIST AI Risk Management Framework and the OWASP Top 10 for LLM Applications matter because operational AI is not just producing text.
-It can touch data, tools, permissions, and decisions.
+That is why AI governance has to do more than block or approve tools.
+Frameworks like the NIST AI Risk Management Framework and the OWASP Top 10 for LLM Applications matter because operational AI can touch data, tools, permissions, and decisions.

 The useful version of reverse shadow IT looks like this: